News

 • Going Green

-All of the power used to host this site is now supplied by the sun.
+From now on all of the power used to host this site is supplied by the sun.

 This is down to a combination solar panel / battery system installed by UPS Solar which seems to be performing well at the moment, certainly better than the info I gleaned from several websites as to how much energy I could expect to generate at this time of year.